 WHY WE LIKE IT: This keyboard is certainly a handy little product, wireless transmitting signal to a large variety of gadgets, including smart TVs, video game consoles, smartphones, and tablets, with a cute form factor that fits in the palm of your hand.
 This is a great keyboard for folks who place a high priority on portability, as it can easily be thrown in a backpack to use somewhere other than your living room.

 The Rii 2.4GHz Mini Wireless Keyboard integrates seamlessly with a large volume of operating systems, including Android, Mac OS, Windows, and Raspberry Pi, as well as XBOX and PlayStation.
 It is ideal for multiple devices such as PCs, laptops, Raspberry Pi 2-3, Mac OS, PS3 and PS4, Xbox 360 and Xbox One, and Google Android TV box.
+That said, you’ll need to check out the top keyboard and mouse for PS4, if you need a pointer, too.
 The keyboard is tiny, no bigger than a remote control, and comes in a variety of cool colors, which helps it fit the aesthetic of your living space.
 It also has a nice backlight, making nighttime use effortless.
 It’s even charged via a USB connection, further increasing its simplicity.
-It has a three-in-one multifunction; mini wireless QWERTY keyboard, TouchPad combo, and LED-backlit keys with USB interface adapter.
+It has a three-in-one multifunction; mini wireless QWERTY keyboard, TouchPad combo, and LED-backlit keys with a USB interface adapter.
 The touchPad combo offers multi-finger functions; one finger clicks as the left mouse function, two-finger click as the right mouse function, and double finger drag as the rolling screen.

 The company advertises a signal range of 33 meters, which translates to over 100 feet, but we found, in practice, that number to be much lower, as we lost signal once or twice as we traveled around the living room, putting the actual signal range at around 20-25 feet, which isn’t bad, just lower than advertised.
 The best wireless keyboards are also a great option.
 We love it when we are watching the best shows on Netflix.